-- Mickey Keating, Director (Darling, Carnage Park)
+- Mickey Keating, Director (Psychopaths, Darling)

 "Telluride Horror Show is by far my favorite film festival.
 The scenery is awe-inspiring, the crowds are bursting with energy and the films are handpicked by some of the most genuine fans of the genre.
 I couldn't recommend it enough!"